M-Bab/linux-kernel-amdgpu-binaries/README.md

 On Github click on the green "Clone or download" button and select "Download ZIP" to download the latest kernel(s) and firmware binaries.
 I do not recommend to clone the whole repo anymore because it has grown quite a bit.

-Optionally you may download the files using shallow clone:
+Optionally you may download the files using a shallow clone:

 ```sh
 cd /tmp